Nkm2047/Nkm2047/README.md

 **Economist | Applied Mathematician | Data Storyteller**

-I live at the intersection of **rigorous econometrics** and **computational efficiency**.
-My passion is transforming complex, messy datasets into clear narratives that drive public policy and social mobility.
+I live at the intersection of **econometrics**,  **computational undersanding through math** and **deliver impact to our society**.
+My passion is transforming complex, messy data into clear narratives that drive public policy and social mobility and understand why this methods work.

 ---